In Italy, time running out for Serie A return

 But for team sports, in particular football, it remains a waiting game, in a championship suspended since March 9.

-So, while cyclist Vincenzo Nibali will able to resuming his usual training, Cristiano Ronaldo of Juventus will not.
+So, while cyclist Vincenzo Nibali will be able to resume his usual training, Cristiano Ronaldo of Juventus will not.

+Sports Minister Vincenzo Spadafora was cautious, warning: “It’s not a given that football will resume.”

 Spadafora spoke of “shortcomings” in the health and safety protocol presented last week by Italian football federation (FIGC) officials.